weblabsaus/eagle/README.md

 * PeytonPlayz595 for Minecraft Indev WebGL (https://github.com/PeytonPlayz595/Minecraft-Indev-WebGL/tree/main)
 * radmanplays for releasing EaglerForge Build v1.2.5 (https://github.com/eaglerforge/EaglerForge-builds/releases/tag/v1.2.5)

-I will most likely not update the clients themselfs unless the clients stop working

-Also, for EaglerForge specifically, the discord to find mods for it is here: https://discord.gg/zCYCmatHf6
+For EaglerForge specifically, the discord to find mods for it is here: https://discord.gg/zCYCmatHf6

-Thanks for radmanplays for posting this info on the eaglercraft subreddit
+Thanks for radmanplays for posting the discord info on the eaglercraft subreddit

-Update (5-8-24): I just realized eaglercrack.vercel.app is now dead. rip :(
+Update (5-8-24): I just realized eaglercrack.vercel.app is now dead. rip to a real one :(